Government Authorities & Corporate law

 Certificate of Good Behaviour (VOG)

-Holding a certificate of good behaviour (VOG) is increasingly being required as a condition in order to be considered for a particular function, not only for private persons but also for entrepreneurs, for example, if the enterprise wishes to be registered on the joint list for Transporter, Collector, Trader, Mediator (Vervoerder, Inzamelaar, Handelaar and Bemiddelaar: the ‘VIHB’ list).
+Holding a certificate of good behaviour (VOG) is increasingly being required as a condition in order to be considered for a particular function, not only for private persons but also for entrepreneurs, for example, if the company wishes to be registered on the joint list for Transporter, Collector, Trader, Mediator (Vervoerder, Inzamelaar, Handelaar and Bemiddelaar: the ‘VIHB’ list).
 In the case of an application for a VOG, Justis, the screening authority of the Ministry of Security and Justice, will investigate the judicial past of the applicant.
 If an entry has been made in the judicial documentation register, this could lead to a permit being refused.
 Legaltree has the attorneys-at-law who can give you tailor-made advice as to what the consequences of such an entry in the documentation register could be – and what action you can take if a VOG is not to be issued.